 With the racing season over, and the cold weather incoming, you will need to store your kart away properly for the off-season.
 There are a few steps and precautions to take before you pack it away though, so let’s look at how to winterize your go-kart.

-Here are the 10 steps to winterize your go-kart:
+The 10 steps to winterize your go-kart are:

-It is important to still ensure that your sensitive piece of kit is still well looked after even if it is in a garage.
+It’s important to ensure that your sensitive piece of kit is still well looked after even if it is in a garage over winter.
 If your kart is not stored properly, a number of problems can arise.
-When racing season restarts, your engine could seize, or you could even have some rust on the chassis.
+We take a closer look at how you can prevent these issues below.

 The 10 Steps To Winterize Your Go-Kart